 A child script is a simulation script.
 CoppeliaSim supports an unlimited number of child scripts per scene.
-Each child script represents a small collection of routines written in Lua allowing handling a particular function in a simulation.
+Each child script represents a small collection of routines allowing handling a particular function in a simulation.
 Child scripts are attached to (or associated with) scene objects, and they can be easily recognized from their script icon in the scene hierarchy:

 [A child script associated with object Robot]